To open long positions on EUR/USD, you need:

-Trading is conducted above 30 and 50 daily moving averages, which indicates the bullish nature of the market.
+Trading is carried out above 30 and 50 moving averages, which indicates further growth for the euro.

-A break of the upper limit of the indicator in the area of 1.2135 will lead to new growth of the pair.
-A break in the lower limit of the indicator around 1.2089 will increase pressure on the euro.
+A breakout of the upper border of the indicator in the 1.2145 area will lead to a new wave of euro growth.
+A break of the middle border in the 1.2130 area will increase the pressure on the pair.

 Description of indicators